Mehmet-Emre-Topdal/Mehmet-Emre-Topdal/README.md

 Frontend Developer
 ------------------

-I am 4rd year computer engineering student at Istanbul Technical University.
+I am senior year computer engineering student at Istanbul Technical University.
 I want to develop in my career in web development.
 I think I have strong communication and technical skills so I am ready to support your development teams.

 * 🌍  I'm based in İstanbul
 * ✉️  You can contact me at [dev.emre.topdal@gmail.com](mailto:dev.emre.topdal@gmail.com)